Seething Lane

 Seething Lane, viewed from Byward Street at its southern end.

 Seething Lane is a street in the City of London.
 It connects All Hallows-by-the-Tower, Byward Street, with St Olave's Church, Hart Street.
 The street is named after an Old English expression meaning "full of chaff", which was derived from the nearby corn market in Fenchurch Street.
 Samuel Pepys lived there and is buried in St Olave's Church at the junction with Hart Street.
 A bust of Pepys, created by Karin Jonzen, sits in the public garden at the south end of the street.

 Etymology

-The term 'seething' originated from the Old English word sifeða that meant bran, chaff, or siftings.
+The term 'seething' originates from the Old English word sifeða that meant bran, chaff, or siftings.
 The street was named prior to the thirteenth century, when the lane was a narrow path, and grain was threshed there.